New US EPA Regulation on Dental Amalgam WasteRegulation Effective Date: July 14, 2017

 - Dental offices must submit a compliance report.
 While these reporting mechanisms will be required the details on how and when they are to be done is still to be determined and will mostly likely fall to the individual states and local water authorities.

-- Each dental office will be responsible for implementing a Best Management Practices (BMPs) regarding amalgam waste within their practice.
+- Each dental office will be responsible for implementing the ADA’s Best Management Practices (BMPs) regarding amalgam waste within their practice.
 While amalgam separators are the focus of the proposed regulation, the regulation is about responsible management of amalgam waste.

-- Dental offices are required to use amalgam buckets, as defined in the BMPs, for the disposal of all items that come in contact with amalgam, such as chairside traps, amalgam capsules and contact and non-contact amalgam.
+- Dental offices are required to manage the disposal of wet amalgam waste (amalgam separator) and dry amalgam waste (amalgam bucket for example) as defined in the BMPs.
+Dry amalgam waste includes all items that come in contact with amalgam, such as chairside traps, amalgam capsules, vacuum filters and contact & non-contact amalgam.

 |Maine||December 31, 2004|